-In today’s rapidly changing world the role of geography is paramount.
-As a geographer, you will examine environmental, social and economic changes and issues in both human and physical environments.
-You will gain an appreciation of the challenges that contrasting environments present, both now and in the future.
+In today’s rapidly changing world the role of geography is of paramount importance.
+It involves the examination of environmental, social and economic changes and issues in both human and physical environments.

-Your study of A level geography will be delivered in two areas, physical geography and human geography In physical geography the topics you study are tectonic hazards, glaciated landscapes, water and carbon cycles and the weather and climate.
-The areas looked at in human geography cover, changing places, global migration, governance of the oceans and energy challenges.
+Your study of A level geography will be delivered in two areas, physical geography and human geography.
+In physical geography the topics you study are tectonic hazards, glaciated landscapes, water and carbon cycles and the weather and climate.

 The topics studied in human geography are changing places, global migration, governance of the oceans, energy challenges and 21st century challenges.
 You will also develop data collection and analysis skills throughout the course which will help you in the completion of an ‘independent investigation’ that forms the coursework component.